utdata/rwdir/docs/05-sums-import.md

 What the data doesn't have is the **total value** of the items in the shipment.
 If there are 5 generators as noted in the first row above and the cost of each one is $4623.09, we have to multiply the `quantity` times the `acquisition_value` to get the total value of that equipment.
 We will do that as part of the assignment.

 The local agencies really only pay the shipping costs for the item, _so you can't say they paid for the items_, so the **total value** you calculate is the "value" of the items, not their cost to the local agency.

+One last thing on this: If you read the [LESO Public Information page](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/PublicInformation/) and the [FAQ](https://www.dla.mil/dispositionservices//Offers/Reutilization/LawEnforcement/ProgramFAQs/#q6) closely you'll see the most recent year of data includes "non-controlled" items like boots, blankets and cameras.
+These non-controlled items are removed from the data a year after the transfer, so the most recent year will have WAY MORE items listed.

 ## The questions we will answer